 The ancient Greek article is usually translated into the English definite article "the", but there are differences between the two words.
+Like the English article, it can translate an adjective into a noun, for example, "strong" into "the strong," but it can also transform various verb form into nouns as well.
 These are worth noting because if we want to capture what was really meant in the ancient Greek, we should not always translate them the same.
 In looking at an English translation of the Bible, a "the" in the translation does not mean that there was a "the" in the original Greek.
 And, perhaps even more often, the lack of a definite article doesn't mean that there was no "the" in the Greek.

 There are important instances where Greek and English usage reverses the roles of the article.
 For example, with the words "God" and "Lord".

 The Greek article is more definite than the English "the".
 The Greek article is really a weaker form of a demonstrative pronoun, "this", "that", "these" and "those".

 Like demonstrative pronouns, the Greek article is used as a pronoun when it stands alone without a noun.
 This is usually translated as "the one" or, "the ones" but it can also have the sense of referring to a previously mentioned noun, like any pronoun, so "this one" or simple "this", referring back to the previous noun.